Learning Design

 Soft skills training

-I work as Head of Learning Design at VirtualSpeech where I create active learning experiences to help people improve their soft skills.
-I have created and delivered training on a huge range of soft skills including mind-set techniques for overcoming a fear of public speaking, the power of body language for boostin confidence, how to listen so you actually hear, how to improve minfulness of assumptions and ambiguity in communication, and many more…
+I work as Head of Learning Design at VirtualSpeech, where I create active learning experiences to help people improve their soft skills.
+I have created and delivered training on a wide range of soft skills, including:

-I spend a lot of time designing roleplays and other simulations where people can practice their communication skills with AI avatars (in VR or online).
+I spend a lot of time designing roleplays and other simulations where people can practice their communication skills with avatars (in VR or online).
+I have spoken at several conferences across the UK and Europe.

-I my storytelling and analytical skills on a daily basis invent the backstories, characters and scenarios to make these role-plays engaging and meaningful.
-My aim is always to make these experiences feeland realistic enough to trigger genuine emotional responses in the learner whilst remaining in a safe space.
+I use my storytelling and analytical skills on a daily basis to create backstories, characters, and scenarios that make learning engaging and meaningful.
+My aim is always to make these experiences feel realistic enough to trigger genuine emotional responses in the learner whilst remaining in a safe space.

 Image from VirtualSpeech